 I suggest making a bow and 60 arrows, this weapon won’t be used again after this step of the tutorial, but we want to have options.

-Ideally, you are looking for a small pack of wolves or an American buffalo, I suggest at this early stage you tackle the buffalo from horseback, as their attacks hit harder than any other NPC attack in-game, and have the ability to glitch you into them, locking you into a cycle of death by tramping that you can not escape, as well as knocking your body below the game map in some cases.
+Ideally, you are looking for a small pack of wolves or an American buffalo, I suggest at this early stage you tackle the buffalo from horseback, as their attacks hit harder than any other NPC attack in-game, and have the ability to glitch you into them, locking you into a cycle of death you can not escape from, as well as knocking your body below the game map in some cases.

 Shelter and Weapons.